dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 In the cases where our APIs support either a string or a filter list for the `where` clause, we always recommend that your application utilizes the filter list in order to gain maximum pushdown benefits.
 The `where` string may be more intuitive for users writing queries during testing, but it will not have the performance benefits of the filter list in a production environment.

-## Example stages of an integration
+## Understand stages of an integration

 These are recommendations on how to evolve a Semantic Layer integration and not a strict runbook.